The News Editor should list new stories in Slack under the #news-and-sport channel.

 “The top stories at [Time]” No need to say the names of the news reader.

-Read the IRN script, deleting any sports stories and these will be included in the sport that follows.
+Read the IRN script, deleting any sports stories as these will be included in the sport that follows.

 Then take two local stories from the main bulletin.
 Two sentences is normally sufficient to explain the story.